tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "OnMeleeThrown works!"
 ```

- * Called when a player throws a melee item (axe, rock, ...)
+ * Called when the player throws a melee item (axe, rock, ...)
  * No return behavior

 ## OnPlayerSleepEnded